How to Prepare For a Japanese Job Interview?

 Japanese Job Interview Etiquette

-- Be punctual: Better to arrive 10 to 15minutes prior your interview.
-If you have an emergency, immediately contact the company in order to inform them of your delay / cancellation.
+- Be punctual: Better to arrive 10 to 15 minutes prior to your interview.
+If you have an emergency, immediately contact the company in order to inform them of your delay/cancellation.

 - When you arrive, take off your coat at the entrance hall.